neondatabase/website/content/docs/guides/serverless-driver.md

 ## How to use it

-Use the Neon serverless driver in the same way you would use `node-postgres`.
+You can use the Neon serverless driver in the same way you would use `node-postgres`.
 For example, with your Neon database connection string defined by `env.DATABASE_URL`, you can use the driver in a serverless function as shown below:

 ```js
 import { Client } from '@neondatabase/serverless';